Acumatica/Acumatica-OIDCDemo/README.md

 ==================================

-* Purpose of this GitHub project is to show case how to make Acumatica as an Identity Provider (IdP) using OpenID Connect protocol.
+* Purpose of this GitHub project is to showcase how to make Acumatica as an Identity Provider (IdP) using OpenID Connect protocol with custom scope and claims.
 * With this extension libray, you can support supplying addition information about user during Single Sign-on process as claims.

 ### Prerequisites